State of M&A Data Rooms — Q1 2026 Read the report →

-Top 5 Boston Investors in 2025: The Founder's Complete Guide to Raising in Boston & Cambridge
+Top 8 Boston Investors in 2026: The Founder's Complete Guide to Raising in Boston & Cambridge

 Boston (and Cambridge) is one of the best places on Earth to raise a serious round if you're building something real: world-class research talent, dense operator networks, and investors who actually understand deep product + technical differentiation.
 If you're fundraising here, you're fishing in a strong pond.

 When preparing your pitch to Boston investors, having a professional data room is essential.
 Peony helps Boston startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 1) How to pick the right Boston investor (so you don't waste cycles)